Cervical Cancer: How to Detect, Treat and Prevent It in Time

 Targeted therapy, which involves using drugs that target specific molecules or genes that are involved in the growth and survival of cancer cells.
 Targeted therapy can be used alone or in combination with other treatments.

-Immunotherapy, which involves using drugs that stimulate the body’s own immune system to fight cancer cells.
+Immunotherapy, which involves using drugs that stimulate the body’s immune system to fight cancer cells.
 Immunotherapy can be used alone or in combination with other treatments.

 The treatment of cervical cancer can have various side effects, such as pain, bleeding, infection, scarring, infertility, menopause, sexual dysfunction, bladder or bowel problems, fatigue, nausea, hair loss, or skin changes.
 The patient should discuss the possible benefits and risks of each treatment option with their doctor and seek support from their family, friends, and healthcare team.